trisharaj11/cryptoPrice/README.md

 # 💰 CryptoPrice

 A sleek and simple web application that shows real-time cryptocurrency prices using public APIs.
-Built using the MERN stack.

 ## 🛠 Tech Stack